splunk/public-o11y-docs/gdi/opentelemetry/collector-builtin-dashboard.rst

 Critical monitoring
 ----------------------------------

-This section of the dashboard displays
+.. caution:: The information in this section is essential to understand the health of your system.
+Investigate any value above zero.

+This section of the dashboard is structured in three columns, one for each type of available data: spans, metrics, and logs.
+For more information about the Splunk Observability Cloud data model, see :ref:`data-model`.

 .. image:: /_images/gdi/collector/collector-builtin-dashboard-02.jpg
       :width: 100%